Manage the availability of Windows virtual machines in Azure

 For example, you could put all the virtual machines in the front-end of your application running IIS, Apache, Nginx in a single availability set.
 Make sure that only front-end virtual machines are placed in the same availability set.
 Similarly, make sure that only data-tier virtual machines are placed in their own availability set, like your replicated SQL Server virtual machines or your MySQL virtual machines.

 Combine the Azure Load Balancer with an availability set to get the most application resiliency.
 The Azure Load Balancer distributes traffic between multiple virtual machines.
 For our Standard tier virtual machines, the Azure Load Balancer is included.
 Not all virtual machine tiers include the Azure Load Balancer.
 For more information about load balancing your virtual machines, see Load Balancing virtual machines.

 If the load balancer is not configured to balance traffic across multiple virtual machines, then any planned maintenance event affects the only traffic-serving virtual machine, causing an outage to your application tier.
 Placing multiple virtual machines of the same tier under the same load balancer and availability set enables traffic to be continuously served by at least one instance.

 Use multiple storage accounts for each availability set

-There are best practices to be followed with regards to the storage accounts used by the Virtual Hard Disks (VHDs) within the VM.
+If you use unmanaged disks, there are best practices to be followed with regards to the storage accounts used by the Virtual Hard Disks (VHDs) within the VM.
 Each disk (VHD) is a page blob in an Azure Storage account.
-It is important to ensure that there is redundancy and isolation across the storage accounts in order to provide high availability for the VMs within the Availability Set.
+It is important to ensure that there is redundancy and isolation across the storage accounts to provide high availability for the VMs within the Availability Set.

 - Keep all disks (OS and data) associated with a VM in the same storage account